Autodesk-Forge/forge-takeoff2cost/README.md

 - Before using the app, user needs to activate and setup takeoff service, upload 3D models or 2D Sheets, create a couple of packages, takeoff types and takeoff items.

-- The sample requires a price database which is built based on MongoDB, you can create and configurate it according to the steps above, or you can use the default database for try.
+- The sample requires a price database which is built based on MongoDB, you can create and configurate it according to the steps above, or you can use the default database for a try.

-- ACC Cost Management module needs to be activated to use this App, user needs to activate **Cost Management** module, and create **Budget Code Template** in cost project setting manually.
+- User needs to activate **Cost Management**, and create **Budget Code Template** in cost project setting manually.
 Please check [Budget Settings](https://help.autodesk.com/view/BUILD/ENU/?guid=Cost_Income_Settings) for details.

 - **Budget Code** is required to create a budget, currently, a random budget code with specified digits length will be automatically generated for each budget.